tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 ## Description of model

 <p>
-The GEM CFM model was used as a control to predict the performance of GEM treatment on GEMCAP patients and to compare the predictions against the actual performance of GEMCAP treatment on patients.
+The GEM CFM model was used as a control to compare the predicted performance of GEM treatment with the actual observed performance of GEMCAP treatments on ESPAC-4 patients.
 </p>

 <p>
-The GEM model and the details on the ESPAC-3 study used to build the model can be found here:
+The GEM model and the details of the ESPAC-3 study used to build the model can be found here:
 <a href="https://richjjackson.github.io/mecPortal//models/pdac_gem.html">Visit GEM model</a>
 </p>